 Dr. Ramakrishna Govindu

-Ram Govindu is a faculty member in the Muma College of Business at the USF Sarasota-Manatee campus.
-He has a PhD in Industrial Engineering from Wayne State University; a master's degree with Honors in Quality, Reliability & Operations Research from Indian Statistical Institute; and a bachelor's degree with Distinction in Mechanical with Specialization in Production Engineering from Osmania University.
-He is an ASQ Certified Six Sigma Black Belt (CSSBB) and Certified Quality Engineer (CQE).
+Ram Govindu is an Instructor in the School of Information Systems and Management, Muma College of Business, University of South Florida on the Sarasota-Manatee campus.
+He has a Ph.D. degree in Industrial Engineering from Wayne State University; an M.Tech. degree with Honors in Quality, Reliability & Operations Research from Indian Statistical Institute; and B.E. degree with Distinction in Mechanical with Specialization in Production Engineering from Osmania University.
+He was also an ASQ Certified Six Sigma Black Belt (CSSBB) and Certified Quality Engineer (CQE).
 Teaching, Research, and Consulting are his passion.

-Ram taught graduate/undergraduate courses at Wayne State University; designed/assisted courses in the Ford and Visteon Professional Engineering Management Masters Program; and conducted numerous need-based training programs in industry.
-His teaching interests include: Statistics and Advanced Analytics for Business and Engineering Applications; Operations Research and Decision Sciences; Six Sigma, Quality Engineering and Management; Operations/Supply Chain Management.
+Ram taught graduate/undergraduate courses at Wayne State University; designed/assisted courses in the Ford and Visteon Professional Engineering Management Master’s Program (EMMP); and conducted numerous need-based training programs in industry.
+His teaching interests include Statistics and Advanced Analytics for Business and Engineering Applications; Operations Research and Decision Sciences; Six Sigma, Quality Engineering and Management; Operations/Supply Chain Management.

-Ram has published his work in peer-reviewed international journals; has a peer-reviewed book chapter, several conference/industry presentations, and prepared Small Business Innovation Research (SBIR) and other Grant proposals to his credit.
+Ram has published his work in peer-reviewed international journals, peer-reviewed book chapters in handbooks, professional journal, and conference proceedings.
+He delivered several presentations at international conferences, gave invited talks in industry, and conducted numerous training programs for industry professionals.
+He has prepared several Small Business Innovation Research (SBIR) and other Grant proposals.
 He has research interests in the areas of: Operations Research, Decision Support, and Advanced Analytics; Multi Agent, Distributed, and Intelligent Agent Systems; Healthcare; Operations/Supply Chain Management.

-Ram has 19+ years of diverse and rich consulting, industry, and academic experience in USA and India.
-He has implemented algorithmic solutions successfully for several hard business problems, managed projects, and lead project teams successfully.
-He wrote proposals in response to Federal/State/Local Government RFPs, won numerous multi-year/multi-million dollar Government/Commercial contracts, developed business leads and strategic partnerships, and helped small businesses grow.
+Ram has 20+ years of diverse and rich consulting, industry, and academic experience in USA and India.
+He has developed and implemented algorithmic solutions for several hard business problems successfully saving organizations millions of dollars over the years.
+He has managed numerous projects, lead project teams, and executed consulting projects in industry.
+He wrote proposals in response to Federal/State/Local Government RFPs, won numerous multi-year/multi-million-dollar Government/Commercial contracts, developed business leads and strategic partnerships, and helped a couple of small businesses grow.